AlacrisIO/legicash-facts/README.md

-But already, you see that these core functions are not exported in the `.mli` file, and instead protected by the `post_user_transaction_request` abstraction, that filters transaction with the former function, then posts the valid ones to a mailbox, where a single threaded actor runs the `inner_transaction_request_loop` that processes them serially.
+But already, you see that these core functions are not exported in the `.mli` file, and instead protected by the `post_user_transaction_request` abstraction, that filters transactions with the former function, then posts the valid ones to a mailbox, where a single threaded actor runs the `inner_transaction_request_loop` that processes them serially.
 To fully understand the control flow for this abstraction, you need to understand: